ngjunsiang/laymansguide-src/season5/issue065/issue065.md

 At some point, you start to realise that many of these apps need to use a set of identical functions: at the most basic level, requesting and managing memory, requesting file access, sending data over a network, …, and up to libraries for resizing images, and so on.

 It doesn’t make sense for each app to have to bundle their own libraries for that!
-So the OS actually provides a set of common libraries that applications compiled for that OS can use (this is one reason why applications compiled for Windows wont work on OSX or Linux, and vice-versa).
-Which also means that these libraries have to be loaded into a part of memory that is accessible to all applications.
+So the OS actually provides a set of common libraries that applications compiled for that OS can use.
+Each operating system bundles its own libraries for applications to use; this is one reason why applications compiled for Windows wont work on OSX or Linux, and vice-versa.
+That also means that these libraries have to be loaded into a part of memory that is accessible to all applications.
 These shared libraries thus go into **shared memory space**.

 What else?
 Shared libraries can’t be taking up so much space by themselves, they’re just instructions …